 About half of the blood cancers that occur are lymphomas, or cancers of the lymphatic system.

 Non-Hodgkin lymphoma is the second major category of lymphoma and represents a diverse group of cancers that develop in the lymphatic system and are characterized by uncontrolled growth and accumulation of abnormal lymphocytes.
 Lymphocytes are a type of white blood cell that are responsible for defending the body against infection.
 Diffuse large B-cell lymphoma (DLBCL) is the most common form of NHL, accounting for up to 30 percent of newly diagnosed cases in the United States.
-According to the American Cancer Society, nearly 72,000 people are expected to be diagnosed with non-Hodgkin lymphoma in the United States during 2015.
+According to the American Cancer Society, more than 72,500 people are expected to be diagnosed with non-Hodgkin lymphoma in the United States during 2016.